Some Might Say

 "Some Might Say" is a song by the English rock band Oasis.
 It was released by Creation Records as the first single from their second studio album, (What's the Story) Morning Glory?
 (1995), on 24 April 1995.
 The song was written by the band's lead guitarist Noel Gallagher.
-It became the band's first UK number one single, topping the Official Singles Chart for the week of 30 April–6 May 1995 and displacing Take That's "Back for Good".
+It became the band's first UK number one single, debuting atop the Official Singles Chart on 30 April 1995, displacing Take That's "Back for Good".
 The single was also the last to feature all five original members, as drummer Tony McCarroll was fired one week after its release.

 The single release was also named an EP in the Stop the Clocks booklet.
 It is thus one of the only Oasis singles to officially be also categorised an extended play.

 Background

 "Some Might Say" was the earliest song written for (What's the Story) Morning Glory?.
 The band recorded a demo of the track in July 1994 at Maison Rouge Studios, during the recording of the single "Whatever" with producer Owen Morris.
 The original demo version of the song lasts 6:33 while the final version is 5:26 long.

 In a 2016 interview, Noel Gallagher said he preferred the demo version of "Some Might Say" over the final version, describing the demo as "dirtier and sleazier" than the Oasis version which is "more Britpop".
 The demo version was later released as a bonus track on the Japanese CD single.
 The track was also inspired by the song "Fuzzy" by Grant Lee Buffalo.
 Its b-side "Headshrinker" was the last Oasis track to feature original drummer Tony McCarroll, whose firing was publicly announced on 30 April.
 The rest of the tracks on the album feature his replacement, Alan White, on drums.
 Oasis performed the song on two episodes of Top of the Pops, the first being McCarroll's final performance with the band and the second being White's first.